Brooke Grossman

-Brooke Grossman (born September 25, 1978) is an American politician who is a member for the Maryland House of Delegates in District 2B in Washington County.
+Brooke Grossman (born September 25, 1978) is an American politician who was a member for the Maryland House of Delegates in District 2B in Washington County from 2023 to 2024.

+Early life

+Grossman was born on September 25, 1978, in Clinton Township, Macomb County, Michigan.
+She graduated from Brunswick High School and attended Kaplan University, where she earned a B.S. degree in human service administration in 2016.

 Career

-Grossman graduated from Brunswick High School and attended Kaplan University, where she earned a B.S. degree in human service administration in 2016.
-She currently works as the chief mission officer for Horizon Goodwill Industries and chairs the county's homeless coalition.
+Grossman currently works as the chief mission officer for Horizon Goodwill Industries and chairs the county's homeless coalition.

 In May 2018, the Washington County Board of Commissioners appointed Grossman to a three-year term as a citizen at-large representative to its Emergency Services Advisory Council.

 In 2020, Grossman unsuccessfully ran for in the Hagerstown City Council, placing seventh with 8.7 percent of the vote.

 In 2022, Grossman ran for the Maryland House of Delegates in District 2B, challenging incumbent state delegate Brenda J. Thiam.
 She won the Democratic primary on July 19, 2022, receiving 61.3 percent of the vote, and later defeated Thiam in the general election on November 8.

 In the legislature

 Grossman was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Ways and Means Committee.
+In November 2024, Grossman said that she would resign from the House of Delegates on December 13, 2024, after she and her family moved out of the district.